hpc/charliecloud/doc/ch-grow_desc.rst

   E: seteuid 100 failed - seteuid (22: Invalid argument)
   E: setgroups 0 failed - setgroups (1: Operation not permitted)

-The solution :code:`ch-grow` uses is to intercept these systems calls and fake a successful result.
+The solution :code:`ch-grow` uses is to intercept these system calls and fake a successful result.
 We accomplish this by altering the Dockerfile to call :code:`fakeroot(1)` (of which there are several implementations) for :code:`RUN` instructions that seem to need it.
 There are two basic steps: